-From a given test image, we first extract the candidate region proposals using [53].
-For each region, we predict the task labels by a forward-pass through the HyperFace network.
-Only those regions, whose detection scores are above a certain threshold, are classified as face and processed for subsequent tasks.
+From a given test image, we first extract the candidate region proposals using [43].
+For each of the regions, we predict the task labels by a forward-pass through the HyperFace network.
+Only regions with detection scores above a certain threshold are classified as face and processed for subsequent tasks.
 The predicted landmark points are scaled and shifted to the image co-ordinates using (8)